 These investigative approaches may prove very useful in the study of data of any research work and no resemblances, changes, tendencies and significant aspects would go ignored by the researcher.
 The researcher has analyzed the total mean scores from Physics.

 Objective-1

-To find and compare the Posttest total mean scores of Control group and Experimental group students in learning science.
+To find and compare the Pretest total mean scores of 1.
+Control group 2.
+Experimental group students with respect to gender